Mark new beginnings, celebrate baptisms and renew your children’s baptismal promise by making a pledge to walk in the light of Christ.

 by Heidi Indahl

-In our house we define being children of light as being people who live our baptismal promises throughout the year.
+In our house we try to be children of light by trying to live out our baptismal promises throughout the year.
 In baptism, we are washed of original sin and given new life through Christ.
-We receive a baptismal candle to represent the light of Christ now living in us.
+We also receive a baptismal candle to represent the light of Christ now living in us.

 The beginning of any new season, the baptism of a family member or the anniversary of your children’s baptisms are all perfect opportunities to renew your family’s baptismal promise.